-Brighton has a fantastic location, with a beautiful beach and sea
+Brighton is a fantastic location with a beautiful beach and seafront

 Lively streets in Brighton are home to independent shops and cafés

 Fun and creative street art can be found all around the city

 As an International Study Centre student, you’ll benefit from living in Brighton, one of the UK’s most creative and vibrant cities.
 The University of Sussex is just nine minutes by train from Brighton, making visits to the city centre easy and accessible.

 The city is famous for its beautiful seafront, unique shops and markets, and thriving music and art scenes.
 Each year, millions of inquisitive tourists and open-minded individuals visit this inspirational city to experience its friendly and creative atmosphere.

 Brighton is easily accessible from both campus, London and local airports:

 Brighton’s famous pebble beach is perfect for meeting up with friends for fish and chips, or enjoying the fresh air and sunshine.
 You can also have a go at different sports, such as volleyball and stand-up paddle boarding.

 Brighton’s pier dates back to 1899, and it is full of Victorian charm.
 Here you can have hours of fun enjoying colourful fairground rides, souvenir shops, games arcades and food stalls serving warm doughnuts.